CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 authority.

-In addition to the certificate extension, this document specifies two PKCS #10 Certification Signing Request attributes that can be used by applicants to request Paired Certificates using a single PKCS #10 Certification Signing Request.
+In addition to the certificate extension, this document specifies two PKCS #10 Certificate Signing Request attributes that can be used by applicants to request Paired Certificates using a single PKCS #10 Certificate Signing Request.

 # Conventions and Definitions